 While it may seem strange to hikers who are unfamiliar with the Leave No Trace philosophy, the most responsible thing to do is to stay on the trail even when it becomes muddy.
 Most footwear designed for hiking has enough grip and is waterproof enough to handle a good deal of mud.

 A set of hiking poles will also make it easier to walk over muddy ground if you’re fearful of slips and falls.

 Beaches And Other Sandy Areas

 In sandy areas, your goal should be to leave as few footprints as possible.
 In deserts and dryland areas without trails, try to stick to rocky or stony ground where possible.

 Following dry stream beds and arroyos may be tempting but should be avoided for several reasons.
 Not only is it likely that you will leave a long-lasting trail of footprints in your wake, but flash floods are typically common threats in such areas, making dry river beds a dangerous place to walk especially during stormy summer days.

 Additionally, these areas are usually the main wildlife corridors for the region.
 You may risk frightening them away from the few places where they can find shade and water in the area, and you put yourself at a higher risk of encountering dangerous animals such as javelinas and mountain lions.

 Beaches usually have several parallel sand environments.
-Usually, the most sensitive section of a beach are the dunes which separate the shore from the inland areas.
+Usually, the most sensitive section of a beach is the dunes that separate the shore from the inland areas.

 Most beaches will have clearly marked signs or fencing which excludes people from the dune areas but avoid them even if they are not marked.
 Many rocky beaches have tide pool areas that are alternately exposed to the air or submerged underwater.
 These, too, are home to an array of sensitive and endangered creatures and shouldn’t be disturbed if possible.